Nisschhal/auth-mern/README.md

 - Install `tailwindcss` for style following its docs and setups
 - Install `react-router-dom` for routes: `/`, `/signup`, `/login`.
 - Install `lucide-react` for icons
+- Install `zustand` for authStore
+- Install `axios` for api calls from backend
+- Install `cors` for cross orgin policy check

 ### 2. UIs and Components

-1. Signup UI:
+1. Signup and Login UI :
    - Background with gradient and floating shapes for animation
    - Card for form, inputs, and icons
+   - Password strength meter and their logics
 2. Login UI:
+   - Same as Sign up but with just loader and error
+3. Email Verification UI:
+   - Input fields for 6 digits codes with ref hook
+   - Backspace logic to move back and focus on next as code entered
+   - Auto submission when entered all digits

+### 3. Authentication process

+==> Create a store/authStore

+1. uses `zustand` for authentication store
+   - `isAuthenticated`, `isLoading`, `error`, `user`, `isCheckingAuth`, `signup()`, `verifyMail()`, `checkAuth()`
+2. uses `axios` for api calls from backend
+   - need to set **axios.defaults.withCredentials** to true for sending cookies on each requests to server.
+   - don't forget to set cors in backend to send request as sever might not provide access to resources
+     - **app.use(cors({origin: `client_url`, credentials: true}))**